friedrith/node-wifi/README.md

 - [x] add eslint
 - [x] add prettier
 - [x] switch to MIT license
+- [x] generate changelog and release note
+- [x] stdout how to reproduce bug
 - [ ] add unit tests
 - [ ] rewrite the library using ES7
-- [ ] stdout how to reproduce bug
+- [ ] use github actions
 - [ ] install commitizen
-- [ ] generate changelog and release note
+- [ ] use xml to stabilize parsers